What You Should Know and Expect When Closing on a Home

 Review and sign your documents but only after you’ve carefully read them and are sure you understand the financial obligations described, along with your rights as a homeowner.

 An important document you’ll review and may need to sign on closing day is the deed.
 The deed to your home is the physical, legal document that proves your property rights and ownership.
 The home seller must sign the deed at closing, and you may be required to as well.

 Are you wondering how to get the deed?
 Your title company can help with that.
 They conduct a title search to make sure the person selling the home has the right to do so and then transfer ownership.
 Title companies also check properties against outstanding liens and claims.

-Once you’ve signed the deed, title, and all other documents, you’ll receive the keys to your new home.
+Once you’ve signed all the required documents and provided your portion of the funds, you’ll receive the keys to your new home.

 - Loan estimate and closing disclosure: You should receive a copy of a Loan Estimate just after you apply and a Closing Disclosure at least three business days before closing.
 The estimate and disclosure cover all the details of your loan.

 - Loan application: The loan application contains key details about your finances and should be reviewed again for accuracy.

 - Deed: A public document that shows the transfer of property ownership from the seller to you.

 - Initial escrow disclosure: This document is required by federal law (if you are creating an escrow account) and accounts for financial obligations that extend beyond the loan itself (e.g., private mortgage insurance).